ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 This project presents an interactive **Hospital Emergency Room Analysis Dashboard** developed in **Power BI** using patient data from **April 2023 to October 2024**.
 The project analyzes **9,216 unique patient records** to provide a detailed view of Emergency Room operations, including **patient volume, wait times, patient satisfaction, admission patterns, department referrals, patient demographics, and peak admission periods**.

 The dashboard is designed across multiple views to analyze both overall trends and patient-level details.
-It includes **Monthly View, Consolidated View, Patient Details, and Key Takeaways**, allowing users to monitor KPIs, compare admission and referral patterns, analyze patient demographics, identify busy days and hours, and evaluate the percentage of patients seen within the **30-minute target wait time**.
+It includes **Monthly View, Consolidated View**, allowing users to monitor KPIs, compare admission and referral patterns, analyze patient demographics, identify busy days and hours, and evaluate the percentage of patients seen within the **30-minute target wait time**.

 The analysis combines **Power Query for data cleaning and transformation, DAX for calculations and KPIs, and Power BI visualizations** to turn the raw patient data into meaningful operational insights.
 The final dashboard helps identify areas such as **high patient volumes, longer waiting times, referral demand, patient satisfaction, and admission patterns**, supporting data-driven decisions for improving **patient flow, resource allocation, and patient experience**.